 A competitor may only represent a country if he/she holds a passport or national identification card issued by the national government of that country.
-A national identification card must clearly show nationality or citizenship of the country.
-A competitor who is a national of more than one country at the same time may represent any of them, as he/she may elect.
+A national

 2.2 Fees

 For 2025 membership fees will be 25 GBP for one event, and 50 GBP for two or more events and for CT Selected competitors.